arthurgassner/swissenergy-frontend/docs/motivation.md

 None of these questions are trivial, nor should they be.
 It is likely that it will take time and back-and-forth to answer them to a somewhat-comfortable level, if ever.
 Identifying early-on who would be using your ML solution -- and having them in the loop -- greatly reduces the risk of misunderstanding the business problem.

 !!! tip "Talk to your users[^1]"
-    Get as close to the would-be users of your ML solution and **talk to them**.
+    Get as close as possible to the would-be users of your ML solution and **talk to them**.

 [^1]: I talk about _users_ as if we were selling a SaaS; we are not, but we are building a solution **for someone**.
 That someone is our user.
 If they don't end up using our solution, we failed.